mpstar92/ShinyAlzheimerApp/README.md

 Press PLOT! at the bottom of the sidebar to visualize the cluster (it may take a couple of seconds and if you change parameters press PLOT! again)

 the color of the border of a node:

     black = the selected gene
     red = up-regulated
     blue = down regulated

-the size of the nodes from big to small
+the size of the nodes from big to small:

     core genes
     selected gene
     AD pathway genes